renuka-alai1210/renuka-alai1210/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Data Science projects that involve Natural Language Processing (NLP).
+## 🔭 Currently Working On

+- Data Science projects to solve real-world problems.

+## 🌱 Currently Learning

-- 🌱 I’m currently learning ...Computer Vision techniques to expand my skillset.
+- Exploring Computer Vision techniques for image analysis.
+-
+## 💬 Ask Me About

+- Machine Learning
-- 💬 Ask me about ...Machine Learning, Statistics and Probability, NLP, OpenCV
+- Statistics and Probability
+- Natural Language Processing (NLP)
+- OpenCV

 - 📫 How to reach me: ...[Email](mailto:renukaalai@gmail.com) | [LinkedIn](https://www.linkedin.com/in/renukaalai/)
 -->
 ## Skill Set :muscle: